Buena Vista Cafe: Irish coffee

 Stanton Delaplane, a travel writer for the San Francisco Chronicle, drank an Irish coffee at the Shannon Airport while on a trip to Ireland.
-Some time later, Stanton Delaplane along with owner Jack Koeppler of the Buena Vista Café in San Francisco, California, tried to recreate this drink.
+Some time later, Stanton Delaplane along with owner Jack Koeppler of the Buena Vista Café in San Francisco, tried to recreate this drink.

 Delaplane and Koeppler worked for hours, mixing and sampling different versions of the drink until they achieved the results that they were looking for, and almost passed out in the process.
 The two men solicited the advice of the mayor of San Francisco at that time, since he was also a prominent dairy owner.
 The method for floating the cream on top of the coffee was suggested to them by mayor George Christopher, who told them that the cream should be aged at least 48 hours in order that it would be more apt to float atop the coffee.

 The Buena Vista Café began serving their Irish Coffee drink on November 10, 1952.
 Also, Stanton Delaplane helped to popularize the drink by mentioning it frequently in his travel column.
 The Buena Vista Café has served, by its count, more than 30 million drinks of their signature Irish Coffee.